tnzx-project/tnzx-pool-demo/README.md

 [tnzx-project/tnzx-protocol](https://github.com/tnzx-project/tnzx-protocol)

 This pool demo implements the *pool-side* of the protocol.
-The reference implementation in `tnzx-protocol` implements the *client-side* (E2E encryption, steganographic encoding, Mining Gate verification).
+The reference implementation in `tnzx-protocol` implements the *client-side* (E2E encryption, encapsulation encoding, Mining Gate verification).
 Together they form a complete VS3 stack.

 ## License